Glitch752/OnScreenOCR/README.md

 - [ ] Train custom OCR model for better results
 - [ ] Add support for other languages
 - [ ] Test and add support for MacOS and Linux
-- [ ] Add support for multiple monitors
 - [ ] Tooltips when hovering over buttons
 - [ ] Feedback for copying to clipboard